 You can also install a 12v battery charger that will enable you to charge your leisure batteries when hooked up to shore power.

-Do I Need an Electric Hook-Up in my RV or Campervan?
+Do I Need an Electric Hook-Up in my Campervan?

 Even if you plan on spending most of your vanlife days off-grid, I still recommend having an electric hook-up.